ned14/outcome/doc/md/03-tutorial.md

 Any of `value_type`, `error_type` and `exception_type` can be `void`, in which case they are not in use in this instance.
 If you are using Microsoft Visual Studio, Outcome provides a debugging visualiser such that any `basic_monad<>` displays itself without any internal clutter.
 Just link into your final binary the `monad.natvis` file.
+Contributions of a GDB debugging visualiser would be welcome (open a pull request).

 \subsection error_codes What you need to know about error_code_extended

-\todo Talk about error_code_extended
+Earlier in this tutorial we referred to `std::error_code`-ish.
+Outcome's `option<T>`, `result<T>` and `outcome<T>` are actually bound to use \ref boost::outcome::v1_xxx::error_code_extended "error_code_extended" rather than `std::error_code`. `error_code_extended` inherits publicly from `std::error_code`,
+adding two new member functions: `extended_message()` and `backtrace()`.
+These *may* provide additional information about the error code like any `what()` message from the C++ exception the error code was constructed from (if any), or the stack backtrace of the point at which the `error_code_extended` was constructed.
+It is absolutely safe to type slice an `error_code_extended` into a `std::error_code` at any time, the extended error code contains nothing needing destructing.
+You can therefore feed the extended error code to anything accepting a `std::error_code`.

+\note Note to Boost peer reviewers: You cannot currently implicitly construct an extended error code from a standard error code.
+This is to prevent accidental extended => normal => extended conversions which would lose the extended data.
+Please do say in any review if you think this a bad idea.

 \subsection optimal A demonstration of how optimally tuned code using Outcome becomes

-We shall end this tutorial with a demonstration of how little runtime overhead Outcome produces which was achieved after investing a lot of effort by the author.
+We shall end this tutorial with a demonstration of how little runtime overhead Outcome produces which was achieved after investing a lot of trial and error effort by the author with the optimisers of the three big compilers.
 Unlike many libraries which claim to care about runtime overhead, Outcome's CIs actually run per-commit a test suite which compiles various sequences of code using outcomes and counts the assembler instructions emitted.
 This ensures changes do not ruin Outcome's laboriously implemented tuning for current compiler optimisers to make sure they generate minimum runtime overhead.
-Here is a small program written using Outcome's monadic operators and lambda bind:
+Here is a small program written using
+\ref advanced "Outcome's monadic operators" and lambda bind:

 ~~~{.cpp}
 int main(void)